Skip to Main Content

 Reference librarians may:

-• instruct patrons in the use of library materials and electronic resources
+• instruct in the use of library materials and electronic resources

 • suggest appropriate resources and research strategies